empreinte-digitale/orejime/README.md

 * `manager`: the Manager instance used.
 See `src/core/Manager.ts`
 * `config`: the complete config object used

+## Migrating

+### Version 3

+A major overhaul of the configuration took place in this version, as to clarify naming and align more with the GDPR vocabulary.

+If you were already using version 2, a tool to migrate your current configuration is available here : https://orejime.empreintedigitale.fr/migration.

 ## Development

 If you want to contribute to Orejime, or make a special build for yourself, clone the project then: